 Studies in the Novel invites submissions on all aspects of the novel from its inception to the present day.
 We are as interested in traditional texts as in newly discovered works, emerging novelists, and popular genres (such as children's literature, mass market novels, the graphic novel, and experimental long fiction).
 We welcome articles engaged in most contemporary critical methods; however, we will only consider studies in narratology and linguistics that minimize specialized terminology and address themselves to a broad readership in literary studies.

-Send submissions via e-mail attachment in MS Word, devoid of personal identifying information.
+Submissions should be sent in MS Word, devoid of personal identifying information.
 Manuscripts should be a maximum of 28 pages in length, inclusive of endnotes and Works Cited, have standard formatting (1" margins, double-spaced throughout, etc.), and conform to the latest edition of the MLA Style Manual.
 Endnotes should be as brief and as limited in number as possible.
 Illustrations may accompany articles; high-resolution digital files (JPEGs preferred) must be provided upon article acceptance.
 All copyright permissions must be obtained by the author prior to publication.

 Editorial decisions are made within approximately 120 days.

-Send submissions, editorial correspondence, and inquiries to:
+Send correspondence and inquiries to:

 Call for papers: